Blog

-The Importance of Technical Due Diligence in Acquiring Software Businesses
+Importance of Technical Due Diligence in Software Acquisitions

 When acquiring a software business, it is critical that the investor conducts a Technical Due Diligence process to understand the risks and issues which may impact the investment thesis and propose how these can be mitigated.